K-dash/nblm-rs/docs/guides/troubleshooting.md

 - Run `nblm-cli doctor` to double-check the `--project-number` and `--location` values.
 - Ensure the NotebookLM Enterprise API is enabled for the target project in Cloud Console.
-- When accessing shared notebooks, confirm that the owner has granted your service account or user principal the necessary permissions.

 ## Upload timeouts